baladon-lucas-pardinas/NMT-Translation-gn-es/README.md

 # NLP - Neural Machine Translation (gn-es) using data augmentation

+📙 Don't forget to check our notebooks at `notebooks/src`!

 The project is a wrapper around the MarianNMT C++ Machine Translation software.
 It is part of our university thesis project, where we aim to enhance the Guaraní-Spanish translation quality by implementing a syntax grammar capable of generating millions of